chase-fite/supplymate-client/README.md

 ## API

-Please also clone down the back-end part of this app and follow the instructions for setting up the API to be able to fully run the application
+Please also clone down the back-end part of this app and follow the instructions for setting up the API

 https://github.com/chase-fite/supplymate-api